anaef/lua-linear/README.md

 #### `linear.matrix (rows, cols [, order])`

 Creates a new matrix of the specified size.
-Order is one of `row`, `col`, and defaults to creating a matrix with row major order if omitted or `nil`.
+Order is one of `row`, `col`, and defaults to creating a matrix with row major order.

 #### `linear.type (value)`